Bruno Merín

 Main Research Fields

-We are specifically applying machine learning to the study of exoplanets around mature stars in two ways: a first project deals with massive light-curve analysis using deep neural networks, based on data from the ground-based telescope ASTEP in Antarctica, and from CHEOPS and TESS.
+We are also applying machine learning to the study of exoplanets around mature stars in two ways: a first project deals with massive light-curve analysis using deep neural networks, based on data from the ground-based telescope ASTEP in Antarctica, and from CHEOPS and TESS.
 The goal is to define an AI-supported data pipeline that will minimise dependencies with the model selections for characterising transiting exoplanets around nearby bright stars.
 This will provide essentially useful information in preparation for the ESA PLATO planet-hunting mission, scheduled for launch in 2026.
 We have been awarded CHEOPS time to observe a set of small and temperate exoplanets which were discovered by TESS and confirmed by ASTEP and we are testing our new algorithms on these data before applying them systematically at other larger datasets.
 The second project deals with using Graphical Neural Networks to significantly accelerate the exoplanet atmospheric composition retrievals coming from transit spectroscopy of nearby bright planets observed with HST and JWST.
 This atmospheric retrievals will be essential for the upcoming ESA mission ARIEL, scheduled for launch in 2029.

 Keywords